How to Secure Your Home Wireless Network

 ||Wired administration only

-you) can only update the router with a physically
+update the router with a physically connected device going

-means anyone (including you) can only update the
+you) can only update the router with a

 ||MAC Address Filtering